- Beautiful analogue face

 Don’t call it a comeback.
-Following a brief stint under Nokia's jurisdiction, Withings is back and packing heat in the form of the Withings Steel HR Sport.
+Following a brief stint in the Nokia's mothership, Withings is back and packing heat in the form of the Withings Steel HR Sport.

-If that name sounds familiar, that's because Withings already had a watch called the Withings Steel HR, which was rebranded as the Nokia Steel HR after the short-lived buyout.
-The Sport is a recognizable member of the same family, but crams in more this time around: connected GPS and VO2 Max tracking make this a more adept running companion.
+The Sport is a recognizable member of the same family, but crams in more this time around: connected GPS and VO2 Max tracking make this a more adept running companion – however it lacks the ECG tech found on the Withings Move ECG and the new Withings ScanWatch.

 But a lot has changed since Withings was last on the scene, so is its sporty new wearable worthy of a place in the top echelons?
 Or is it falling behind?
 Here’s our full review.